-$^{42}$ Id. (as amended by P.A.
-102-0662). $^{43}$ 220 ILCS 5/16-111.5(b) (3) (v).
+&lt;sup>42 Id. (as amended by P.A.
+102-0662).

-regulatory environment.
+&lt;sup>43 220 ILCS 5/16-111.5(b)(3)(v).

+or services; fuel costs; weather patterns; transmission costs; market conditions; and the governmental regulatory environment.
 The load forecasts for the 2022 Plan also take into account the estimated impact of the COVID-19 pandemic on the eligible customers' electricity demand.
 For those portfolio measures that are identified as having significant price risk, the Plan shall identify alternatives to those measures.